FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 $w_j$, $j=1, \ldots, M$ some scalar weights and $\epsilon\sim\mathcal{N}(0, \sigma^2)$ some random noise with variance $\sigma^2$.

-To make it even a tad more illustrative, imagine you want to predict the average alcohol level (in same strange log scale) of a person celebrating Carnival only using a single binary feature, i.e. did the person have a one-night-stand over Carnival or not.
+To make it even a tad more illustrative, imagine you want to predict the average alcohol level (in same strange log scale) of a person celebrating Carnival only using a single binary feature, e.g. did the person have a one-night-stand over Carnival or not.
 Under these assumptions we simple generate some data using the linear model from above and plot it:

 ```python